MaiA14/graphql-mongoose/README.md

 # Series
+This app enables adding series & see series's details.

 ## Prerequisites
 The following technologies should be installed globally
 * Node
 * React

+## Technologies
-This app enables add series & see series's creators.
-Developed using Express, dotenv, mongoose, GraphQL & React.
+* Server: Express, dotenv, mongoose, GraphQL
+* Client: React

 Some examples of GraphQL API: